About

 Steenwyk et al. (2019) PLOS Biology

 about_images/about_images/clipkit_performance.jpg Research in the biological sciences — such as evolutionary biology, molecular biology, and others — often relies on computational tools.
-To equip bioinformaticians with the computational tools necessary to conduct research, I have developed multiple software.
-For example, ClipKIT an alignment trimming algorithm that retains phylogenetically informative sites and removes the rest, outperformed other alignment trimming methods across a total of ~140 thousand alignments (see figure from Steenwyk et al. 2020, PLOS Biology) and PhyKIT, a Swiss-army knife toolkit for processing and analyzing multiple sequence alignments and phylogenies, facilitates determining information content in phylogenomic data matrices, conduct evolution-based screens of gene function, and identify putative signatures of rapid radiation events among other things (Steenwyk et al. 2021, Bioinformatics).
+To equip bioinformaticians with the necessary computational tools, I have developed multiple software.
+For example, ClipKIT an alignment trimming algorithm that retains phylogenetically informative sites and removes the rest, outperformed other alignment trimming methods across a total of ~140 thousand alignments (see figure from Steenwyk et al. 2020, PLOS Biology; browser application).
+PhyKIT, a Swiss-army knife toolkit for processing and analyzing multiple sequence alignments and phylogenies, facilitates determining information content in phylogenomic data matrices, conduct evolution-based screens of gene function, and identify putative signatures of rapid radiation events among other things (Steenwyk et al. 2021, Bioinformatics).
 A complete list of software I have developed can be found on the software page.

 Representative publications: